-University Financial Assistance Fund
+Financial Assistance Fund

-If you want to apply, it can be useful to discuss this with a Welfare Adviser in the Advice and Counselling Service as, although Welfare Advisers are not involved in the decision making process, they can provide helpful information about your case to the Bursaries Office to help explain your financial shorfall and why you are applying for hardship funding.
+If you want to apply, it can be useful to discuss this with a Welfare Adviser in the Advice and Counselling Service as, although Welfare Advisers are not involved in the decision making process, they can provide helpful information about your case to the Bursaries Office to help explain your financial shortfall and why you are applying for hardship funding.

 Short term loans from the Students’ Union

-The QMUL Postgraduate Research Fund
+The Queen Mary Postgraduate Research Fund

-The QMUL Postgraduate Research Fund provides small scale funding to help pay for research students expenses such as travel, conference attendance, conference organisation and other research costs.
-Students can apply for a maximum of £2,000 for fieldwork including international research networking, accessing training, facilities and equipment not available in the UK; a maximum of £1,000 for presenting at an international conference or meeting; accommodation costs to a maxiumum of £75 per night; subsistence costs of maximum £25 per 24 hour period as well as reasonable travel costs.
+The Queen Mary Postgraduate Research Fund provides small scale funding to help pay for research students expenses such as travel, conference attendance, conference organisation and other research costs.
+Students can apply for a maximum of £2,000 for fieldwork including international research networking, accessing training, facilities and equipment not available in the UK; a maximum of £1,000 for presenting at an international conference or meeting; accommodation costs to a maximum of £75 per night; subsistence costs of maximum £25 per 24 hour period as well as reasonable travel costs.
 You will need to show you have tried to find funding from other external sources before applying to the fund, even if those applications were unsuccessful.
 Applications are considered once a term.
 More details including how to apply and important deadlines are available online.

-The QMUL Doctoral College Initiative Fund
+The Queen Mary Doctoral College Initiative Fund

 This small scale fund is designed to support and promote creative and imaginative activities organised by postgraduate research students which will enhance their research experience, intellectual and/or professional development.
 The fund can cover expenses ranging from £100 to a maximum of £1,000 including accommodation costs to a maximum of £75 per night, subsistence costs of maximum £25 per 24 hour period and reasonable travel costs.
-The Doctoral College at QMUL anticipates supporting a wide range of activities or events ranging from, but not limited to, seminars, conferences, debates and specialist training activities.
+The Doctoral College at Queen Mary anticipates supporting a wide range of activities or events ranging from, but not limited to, seminars, conferences, debates and specialist training activities.
 Detailed guidelines, deadlines, and an application form are available online.

 The Queen Mary University of London Expeditions Fund